 6-7 am Read books and a snack

 7-9 am Brush teeth then free play [he chooses what toys to play with.
-I sit close by and we talk about what he is playing]
+I sit close by with my cup of tea and we talk, read books and play together]

 9 am Breakfast

 10-12:30 am More free play.
-At age 2 we play with puzzles, building blocks, vehicles, busy books, kitchen utensils, pretend play, water play, play dough, stickers and craft activities. [this is the intense part of the day, our nanny takes over at this point and I get some work and cooking done.]
+At age 2 he plays with puzzles, building blocks, vehicles, busy books, kitchen utensils, pretend play, water play, play dough, stickers and craft activities. [this is the intense part of the day, our nanny takes over at this point and I get some work and cooking done.]

 12:30-1 pm Lunch